-Based on the traffic analysis, site observations, community feedback, and studies conducted by other transportation agencies, this Plan recommends the following:
+Based on the traffic analysis (Appendix C), site observations, community feedback, and studies conducted by other transportation agencies, this Plan recommends the following:

 - Access to Aspen Hill Road from the Vitro/BAE site should be provided via a right-in/right-out driveway.
 This will prevent entering/exiting left-turning vehicles from worsening the existing back-ups on eastbound Aspen Hill Road from the nearby traffic signal at Connecticut Avenue.
 Additionally, on the northern side of Aspen Hill Road between the Vitro/BAE site driveway and Connecticut Avenue traffic signal there are already three other curb cuts (two for the Shell gas station, one for Dunkin Donuts) in the short span of approximately 400 feet.
 This driveway should serve as secondary access and be shifted as far west as possible at the time the property is redeveloped. - Primary access to the Vitro/BAE site should be provided via the existing full-movement Home Depot access driveway to Connecticut Avenue.
-A traffic signal should be installed at this intersection to improve both traffic flow and pedestrian safety, subject to approval by SHA. - The SHA recommendations for improved access management and improved pedestrian safety should be implemented along Connecticut Avenue in the vicinity of the Minor Amendment area and at the intersection with Aspen Hill Road.
+A traffic signal should be installed at this intersection to improve both traffic flow and pedestrian safety. - The SHA recommendations for improved access management and improved pedestrian safety (as proposed in detail in the 2011 PRSA Review Report) should be implemented along both Connecticut Avenue and Aspen Hill Road in the vicinity of the Minor Amendment area including the intersection with Aspen Hill Road. - When/if the Vitro/BAE site and/or nearby properties are redeveloped (notably Dunkin Donuts and the Shell gas station) attention should be given to consolidating site driveways and creating interparcel access between properties.
+This will require future coordination between the developers, The Planning Department, and MCDOT. - The existing transition from four-lanes to two-lanes heading westbound on Aspen Hill Road should be shifted as far west as feasibly possible to provide more merging room for westbound vehicles and more stacking space for eastbound vehicles queuing from the traffic signal at Connecticut Avenue.

-- When/if the Vitro/BAE site and/or nearby properties are redeveloped (notably Dunkin Donuts and the Shell gas station) attention should be given to consolidating site driveways and creating interparcel access between properties.
-This will require future coordination between the developers, The Planning Department, and MCDOT. - The existing transition from four-lanes to two-lanes heading westbound on Aspen Hill Road should be shifted as far west as feasibly possible to provide more merging room for westbound vehicles and more stacking space for eastbound vehicles queuing from the traffic signal at Connecticut Avenue. - The southbound free-right ramp from Georgia Avenue to Connecticut Avenue should ultimately be removed.
+- The southbound free-right ramp from Georgia Avenue to Connecticut Avenue should ultimately be removed.
 Instead, southbound right turns should come to the traffic signal with all other traffic.
 Removal of the free-right ramp will slow traffic traveling southbound on Connecticut Avenue by the Vitro/BAE site. - The 2005 Countywide Bikeways Functional Master Plan recommends a shared use path along the western side of Connecticut Avenue (reference code SP-27) to connect to the regional network including the Matthew Henson Trail.
-This shared use path should be constructed commensurate with redevelopment of the Vitro/BAE site.
+This shared use path should be constructed in conjunction with redevelopment of the Vitro/BAE site.